uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 .. _xgboost_params: https://xgboost.readthedocs.io/en/latest/parameter.html

-Besides meta-parameters, machine learning algorithms may have different *stages*, such as :term:`training <Training>` and :term:`inference <Inference>`.
+Besides meta-parameters, machine learning algorithms may have different *stages*, such as :capterm:`training` and :capterm:`inference`.
 Moreover, the stages of an algorithm may be implemented in a variety of *computational methods*.
 For instance, a linear regression model could be trained by solving a system of linear equations [Friedman17]_ or by applying an iterative optimization solver directly to the empirical risk function [Zhang04]_.

-From the other hand, linear machine learning methods are not limited by regression problems.
+The same machine learning techniques are often applied for solving problems of different types.
+In the example with linear regression, the same mathematical model used for solving :capterm:`regression` problem is generalized for solving a :capterm:`classification` problem, e.g., logistic regression.
+Such techniques differ only in few problem-specific aspects, but share the same subset of meta-parameters and have a common computational flow. oneDAL does not distinguish these techniques into different algorithms, instead, from oneDAL perspective, the same algorithm may perform different *computational tasks*.

 From computational perspective, algorithm implementation may rely on different *floating-point types*, such as ``float``, ``double`` or ``bfloat16``.
 Having a